 To vary the stiffness of the suspension, loosen or tighten the clamping plates on the spring saddles.
-(Refer to the illustration on the previous page.)
 Whenever the header is lifted using the combine, the clamp plates will be loose.
 This condition is normal, and acceptable.
 Tighten the clamp plates only if stiffer floatation is desired.